tokay-lang/tokay/README.md

 - Implements a memoizing packrat parsing algorithm internally
 - Robust and fast, as it is written entirely in safe [Rust](https://rust-lang.org)
 - Enabling awk-style one-liners in combination with other tools
-- Generic parselets and functions
+- Generic parselets and functions (*partly implemented)
 - Import system to create modularized programs (*coming soon)
 - Embedded interoperability with other programs (*coming soon)